unicode-org/cldr/docs/ldml/tr35-keyboards.md

 Markers are placeholders which record some state, but without producing normal visible text output.
 They were designed particularly to support dead-keys.

+The marker ID is any valid `NMTOKEN` (But see [CLDR-17043](https://unicode-org.atlassian.net/browse/CLDR-17043) for future discussion.)

 Consider the following abbreviated example:

 ```xml